MS14-dev/My-Notes-List/README.md

 ### Open CMD in the backend folder
 run:- npm run admin_config to add admin to the database directly

+### Start the backend and frontend
+Open frontend file and backend file in two seperate command promts\
+run:- npm start in bothe CMDs

 ## For admin login:
 Use : http://localhost:3000/admin/login